NGMLGroup/Time-Series-Clustering-with-GNNs/README.md

 ### CER dataset

 The CER dataset is loaded using the `FilteredCER` class in `cer_data.py` in the `source/data` directory.
-The download URL is not provided in the script and should be requested [here](https://www.ucd.ie/issda/data/commissionforenergyregulationcer/).
-To successfully download the dataset, the url in the class must be replaced (it is None by default).
-The `datasets/cer` directory contains a file named `subset_idx.npy` which is used to extract the subset of the dataset used in the experiments.
+A download URL is not provided in the script and the data should be requested [here](https://www.ucd.ie/issda/data/commissionforenergyregulationcer/).
+To successfully set up the dataset, either implement the download class method in the script, or manually place the necessary files in `datasets/cer`.
+See the script for the required file names.
+Furthermore, `datasets/cer` directory already contains a file named `subset_idx.npy` which is used to extract the randomly sampled subset used in the experiments.

 The adjacency matrix construction methods used with CER is given in `adj_construction.py` in the `source/data` directory.
 At the end of the script is an example of how to apply the function, using the `Elergone` dataset from Torch Spatiotemporal.